Louisiana won't immediately get a new majority-Black House district after judges reject it

 “However, we do emphasize that Section 2 of the Voting Rights Act never requires race to predominate in drawing Congressional districts at the sacrifice of traditional districting principles,” they wrote.

-The panel set a May 6 status conference.
-Meanwhile, the case before Judge Dick in Baton Rouge is still alive, and state election officials say they need to know the district boundaries by May 15.
+The panel set a May 6 status conference, and state election officials say they need to know the district boundaries by May 15.
 The sign-up period for the fall elections in Louisiana is in mid-July.

 The decision gives new hope to Rep. Garret Graves, a white Republican incumbent whose district was seriously altered by the new map.
 And it raises questions for state Sen. Cleo Fields, a Democrat and former Congress member who had declared he would run in the new district.

-Note: This story was first published on April 30, 2024.
-It was updated on May 1, 2024, to correct that a separate remap case before U.S. District Judge Shelly Dick in Baton Rouge is no longer alive.
-Dick dismissed that case on April 25.